mickelson/attract/Layouts.md

      `Transition.EndNavigation`.
 Default value is `Transition.ToNewSelection`.
    * `smooth` - Get/set whether the image is to be smoothed.
 Default value can be configured in attract.cfg
    * `zorder` - Get/set the Image's order in the applicable draw list.
-When objects overlap, the one with the higher zorder will be drawn on top.
+Objects with a lower zorder are drawn first, so that when objects overlap, the one with the higher zorder is drawn on top.
+Default value is 0.

 Member Functions: